Provable non-accelerations of the heavy-ball method: Introduction

 As a conclusion, despite the existence of both positive and negative convergence results for $\HB$ on $\Fml$, the optimal tuning of $\HB$ on this specific class as well as its worst-case convergence rate, remain unknown.

-\paragraph{Erroneous convergence results on HB.} A few recent works either claim or use the fact that $\HB$ does converge with an accelerated convergence rate.
-For instance,~\citet{wang2022provable} prove convergence of $\HB$ by implicitly assuming co-diagonalisation, and hence their results is actually only valid in dimension one.
+\paragraph{Erroneous convergence results on HB.} A few recent works either claim or use the fact that $\HB$ does converge with an accelerated convergence rate beyond quadratics.
+For instance,~\citet{wang2022provable} prove convergence of $\HB$ by implicitly assuming co-diagonalisation.
+As a consequence, their results do not hold in dimension larger than one.
+Moreover, we conjecture (see~\citet{goujaud2025open}), that the result also does not hold in dimension 1.
 This result is thereby complemented by this work, which shows we cannot achieve acceleration as soon as the dimension is at least two.
 Another example is that of~\citet[Corollary 22]{gupta2021path} whose proof relies on an hypothetical accelerated convergence rate of $\HB$.

-\paragraph{Optimal methods on $\Fml$.} Whereas convergence rates for $\HB$ were unclear on $\Fml$, there exist alternative optimal methods (which are, however, slower than $\HB$ on $\Qml$) on this class, commonly referred to as \emph{accelerated gradient methods}, such as~\eqref{eq:nag}, see~\cite{nesterov1983method,Nest03a}.
+\paragraph{Optimal methods on $\Fml$.} Whereas convergence rates for $\HB$ were unclear on $\Fml$, there exist alternative optimal methods (which are, however, slower than $\HB$ on $\Qml$) on this class, commonly referred to as \emph{accelerated gradient methods}, such as~\eqref{eq:nag}, see~\citep{nesterov1983method,Nest03a}.
 Whereas the dependency w.r.t. $\kappa$ is essentially optimal for NAG (whose convergence rate is $(1-\sqrt{\kappa})^{1/2}$), it can be improved to $(1-\sqrt{\kappa})$ (see~\citep{taylor2023optimal} for the optimal algorithm and~\citep{van2017fastest} for its stationary version) thereby matching the exact lower complexity bound for $\Fml$~\citep{drori2022oracle} (which is more technical than that for $\Qml$, whose lower bound on the rate is $\left(\frac{1-\sqrt{\kappa}}{1+\sqrt{\kappa}}\right)$ which is thereby more often used).